YosefLab/Compass/docs/_sources/Tutorial.rst.txt

 Though the sample names file can be omitted, in which case the samples will be labelled by index.

-Below is an example of the formatting for gene expression (We only show a small portion of the matrix):
+Below is an example of the formatting for gene expression (We only showa small portion of the matrix):

 .. image:: images/input_ex.png